rjcmarkelz/3dizzle/README.md

-# Readme for the 3D reconstruction project
+# Hacking project with 3D data

 ## Notes will be included here.